CFA® Exam Requirements: How to Qualify to Sit for the Exams

 If you are considering the CFA® charter, you have probably heard about the exams you have to pass first.
 The three exam levels (I, II, and III) have unique topic and learning focuses that include investment tools, asset valuation, and portfolio management.
 To take the exams, you’ll have to complete the following 5 steps.

 To sit for the exams, you’ll need to have earned a bachelor’s degree or be in the final year of your degree.
-However, if you have four years of relevant work experience, or you have a combination of university education and work experience that totals four years, you are also eligible to take the exams.
+However, if you have 4,000 hours of relevant work experience, or you have a combination of university education and work experience that totals 4,000 hours, you are also eligible to take the exams.

 To enroll in the CFA Program and register for the Level I exam for the first time, you must have an international travel passport.
 If you don’t have one and want to know more about obtaining one, this Wikipedia article has useful information.

 You’ll need to enroll in the CFA Program to take the exams.
 CFA Institute describes the program as a “self-study, graduate-level” curriculum.
 You can start your enrollment from this CFA Institute web page.
 Passing all three levels of the exams will demonstrate your mastery of the CFA Program and its curriculum.